 Students need to agree with their supervisor which two Methods option papers they would like to take.
-Methods options are taught in weeks 1-4 and 6-9 of Hilary Term with the assessment due in week 9.
+Methods options are taught in weeks 1-4 and 6-9 of Hilary Term.

 Students are then responsible for submitting their examination entry by Friday of Week 4 in Michaelmas Term.
 Teaching in some methods options may not be available every year.
 Courses must also have a minimum number of students signed up in order to run, normally at least two, and at the discretion of the convenor.